 If the police report puts you BOTH at-fault can you still obtain an injury settlement?

-Let’s say a motorist is texting while driving and hits a pedestrian that’s doing the same thing while walking through a “Don’t Walk” sign.
+Let’s a motorist is texting while driving and hits a pedestrian that’s doing the same thing while walking through a “Don’t Walk” sign.
 Both parties are negligent and violated their respective duties of care.

 What happens?
 Well, this is where things get complicated.
 The final outcome of the case will depend on the skill of your lawyer and the makeup of the jury.

+Texas is a “modified comparative fault” state.
+This means that if you are found by a jury to be 51% responsible for your injuries or more, you cannot recover compensation.
 If you were the pedestrian above that was hit because of a distracted driver – but also walked through a “Don’t Walk” sign – the jury could determine you were 50% responsible for your injuries.
 In that scenario the total amount awarded to you would be reduced by 50%.
 If you were originally awarded $100,000.00 in damages, the jury award would be reduced to $50,000.00 based on your percentage of fault.

 Personal injury lawyers offer free consultations to learn the facts of your case.
 There’s no risk for you to talk to visit with us to learn what the potential legal outcome of your case could be.